-Attending college is fun and exciting, however at times can be challenging especially when trying to balance work, school, friends and extra-curricular activities.
-The District Clinical Counseling Services (DCCS) provides psychosocial support to Austin Community College (ACC) currently enrolled students who are experiencing mental health challenges that may impede their ability to succeed.* Clinical counselors will assist students through personal challenges, transitions and the stressful times that may create concerns or difficulties throughout a student’s college experience.
+Attending college is fun and exciting; however, at times, it can be challenging especially when trying to balance work, school, friends, and extracurricular activities.
+The District Clinical Counseling Services (DCCS) provides psychosocial support to Austin Community College (ACC) currently enrolled students who are experiencing mental health challenges that may impede their ability to succeed.* Clinical counselors will assist students through personal challenges, transitions, and stressful times that may create concerns or difficulties throughout a student’s college experience.

 Scope of Service